CloudM Migrate utilises Modern Authentication to authenticate with Microsoft 365 source and destination platforms.

 After clicking on the application, you should see the overview.
 From here, you can see the Client Id.

 From the navigation panel, click API Permissions.
-You should see a list of permissions as below, and all items should be approved by the admin with a green tick.
+You should see a list of permissions as below.

 The required permissions are: